Deputy City Attorney - Labor Team - City Attorney's Office (8177)

 To apply for this position, please submit your resume and cover letter by Tuesday, May 16, 2023.
 Applicants who advance in the selection process must submit at least two references and at least two writing samples including at least one significant and substantive filed brief.

 What else should I know?

 Salary and Benefits

 The Deputy City Attorney position has a 16-step salary scale ranging from $138,710 - $242,996.
+Effective July 1, 2023, the base wage rate for this position will increase by 2.5%.
 The successful applicant is appointed to a salary step based on years of experience as a lawyer.
 The City offers robust health, retirement and other benefits.
 For more information please visit: https://sfdhr.org/benefits-overview.
 Attorneys are represented by the Municipal Attorneys Association.
 Information about compensation and benefits is available by entering Classification Code 8177 at https://careers.sf.gov/classifications/.